imsardine/winappdriver/README.md

 WinAppDriver - WebDriver for Windows Applications
 =================================================

 WinAppDriver is a WebDriver implementation for Windows applications, including desktop applications and store apps (formerly known as Metro-style apps).
-The support for Windows Phone apps is also planned.
+Support of CEF-based desktop applications and Windows Phone apps is also planned.

 Status
 ------